Kh1606/pitchmath/README.md

-# PitchMath — Football Analytics & Betting Platform
+# PitchMath — Football Analytics Platform

 A full-stack football analytics platform: an **extraction pipeline** pulls fixtures, team and player stats from [API-Football](https://www.api-football.com/) into a